ilan-anodot/anodotcost_api_docs_slate/source/includes/_Channels.md

 Type | Description
 -----| -----------
-email | Create an email and send to participants in the email distribution list webhook | Send the alert as a JSON object to a webhook server slack | Post the alert as a slack message on a slack channel pagerduty | Create an event in a PagerDuty service
+email | Create an email distribution list and send alerts to its participants webhook | Send the alert as a JSON object to a webhook server slack | Post the alert as a slack message on a slack channel pagerduty | Create an event in a PagerDuty service